Hendrix-CS/csci150/index.md

 a quiz, you may retake a new version of the quiz after coming to office hours with the relevant completed homework assignment; see below for more details.

+The exceptions are:

+- Module 7, which has a quiz but no lab
+- Module 11, which has a lab but no quiz

 ### <a name="labs">Labs</a>